octoxalis/11tyTips/source/content/posts/frontmatter_data.md

 But the same result would have been possible calling directly the `padStart` method inside the template
 {% _short_note %}
-Nevertheless, my prefered solution is the property function because it's more readable.
+nevertheless, my prefered solution is the property function because it's more readable.
 {% end_short_note %}
 :